 Management

 The red fox population is monitored closely to regulate hunting and trapping limits.
-It is protected from over hunting with the season only lasting two months, from the end of October through the end of December.
+It is protected from over hunting with the season only lasting two months, from the end of October through the second Sunday in February.
 This time of year is chosen to protect against mothers or newborns being harvested.

 Status